Muncaster Castle: The Luck of Muncaster

 After the Battle of Hexham in 1464, according to tradition, Henry VI fled to Muncaster Castle where Sir John Pennington sheltered him.
 Henry gave Sir John a Venetian glass drinking bowl, with a wish: "As long as this bowl remains unriven, Penningtons from Muncaster never shall be driven".
 The glass, which is still intact, and still at the castle, is now known as "The Luck of Muncaster".

-Tom Fool
+Tom Skelton

-A medieval jester, Thomas Skelton was employed by the Penningtons and is reputed to be the original 'Tom Fool' and the inspiration for King Lear's fool.
+A 17th-century jester, Thomas Skelton, was employed by the Penningtons and was reputed by some to be the original 'Tom Fool' and the inspiration for King Lear's fool (although this has been proven to be false).
 His portrait hangs in the castle, which depicts him holding his will.
 Legend has it that Skelton was enlisted by Wild Will of Whitbeck to behead a carpenter's son, Dick, a servant at the castle, who was an unwanted suitor of his betrothed, Helwise Pennington, the unmarried daughter of Sir Alan Pennington.
-He is rumoured to have said, "There, I have hid Dick’s head under a heap of shavings; and he will not find that so easily, when he awakes, as he did my shillings."
+He is rumoured to have said, "There, I have hid Dick's head under a heap of shavings; and he will not find that so easily, when he awakes, as he did my shillings."
+Skelton was also rumored to have given bad directions to travelers he did not like, causing them to fall in quicksand.